asksock/asksock/README.md

 ## Hi, I'm Dao, a lazy self-taught frontend web developer.

-- 🔭 I’m currently working as CMO of @GAGODA
+- 🔭 I’m currently working as CMO of GAGODA
 - 🌱 I’m currently learning JavaScript (Vue, React) and a little bit about Blockchain, Smart Contract
 - 🎲 I have experience about WordPress Frontend
 - 📫 How to reach me: daonq@msn.com / me@daonq.dev